 Try opening with an icebreaker or fun poll like Two Truths One Lie or Never Have I Ever.
 Schedule a mid-game break and get everyone to do some collective stretching.
 Show appreciation and celebrate the small wins.

-You can even use live polls and surveys for employees to vote on next steps or give feedback on the company’s direction – it will give them a chance to participate in decision-making and exercise more control over the work they do.
+You can even use live polls and surveys for employees to vote on the next steps or give feedback on the company’s direction – it will give them a chance to participate in decision-making and exercise more control over the work they do.

 5. Communicate openly that mental health is important to you